WHO WE ARE

 Speaking with children about the abuse they've suffered is not easy, but we believe conducting forensic interviews in a child-friendly, neutral manner will lead to the best outcomes for children.
 We are always striving to make a difference, and we invite you to learn more and lend your support.

 We know how crucial it is to empower children with knowledge.
 Through our connections with local schools, we provide the Speak Up Be Safe child abuse prevention program for students in pre-k through sixth grade at no cost to the students or schools.
-Students who participate in this program gain the skills and language necessary to help protect themselves from child abuse.
+Students who participate in this program gain the skills and language necessary to help adults protect them from child abuse.
 Learn more about this program by getting in touch with our staff today.

 ADULT PREVENTION PROGRAMS